clickfunnels2/cfchat-ruby-deprecated/README.md

 # cfchat

+> [!CAUTION]
-DEPRECATED - This Repo is pending archive.
+> DEPRECATED - This Repo is pending archive.
 Do not use.

 Cfchat - the Ruby gem for the CF Chat